Frank Kramer (footballer, born 1972)

 Frank Kramer (born 3 May 1972) is a former German football player and coach who last managed Schalke 04.

 Player career

 From 1990 to 2005 he played as semi-professional for FC Memmingen, Bayern Munich II, TSV Vestenbergsgreuth, SC Weismain, 1.
 FC Nürnberg II, Greuther Fürth II (two spells) and 1.
 SC Feucht.

 Managerial career

 Early career

-Kramer had three stints as Greuther Fürth II manager before moving to 1899 Hoffenheim.
-At 1899 Hoffenheim, Kramer had two stints as 1899 Hoffenheim II manager.
+Kramer had three stints as Greuther Fürth II manager before moving to TSG Hoffenheim.
+At the club, Kramer had two stints as TSG Hoffenheim II manager.
 In between stints, Kramer was interim manager of the first team after the sacking of Markus Babbel.

 Greuther Fürth

 Greuther Fürth appointed Kramer as manager on 12 March 2013.

 He was sacked on 23 February 2015.

 Fortuna Düsseldorf

 On 14 April 2015, it was announced that Kramer would be taking over as manager of Fortuna Düsseldorf from the beginning of the 2015–16 season.
 He had his first training session on 20 June 2015.
 He was sacked on 22 November 2015.